 In 1987, only 5 short years after taking the helm, Father Joe expanded his ministry from handing out peanut butter sandwiches to people on the streets to the opening of a $12 million facility known as the Joan Kroc Center.
 The first of its kind, the facility included housing for families and single adults, a medical clinic, childcare, meals, and job training all under one roof.
 The Joan Kroc Center was followed by the Bishop Maher Center in 1989 and the Paul Mirabile Center in 1994.

 As an icon of the Southern California region and beyond, Father Joe Carroll selflessly and tirelessly served our community for more than three decades.
-Although he retired in 2011, as President Emeritus, Father Joe continues to lend a hand in our community with charm and with deep care and compassion for our neighbors in need.
+Although he retired in 2011, as President Emeritus, Father Joe continued to lend a hand in our community with charm and with deep care and compassion for our neighbors in need.
+Sadly, Father Joe passed away from health complications on July 10, 2021.